 Insurance companies entering codes A or B on line 8 will complete Part II.
-Employers reporting self-insured group health plan coverage on Form 1095-B enter code B on line 8, but don't complete Part II.
-If you entered code B for self-insured coverage, skip Part II and go to Part 111.
+Employers reporting self-insured group health plan coverage on Form 1095-B, except

 Lines 10-15.
 Enter the name, EIN, and complete mailing address for the employer sponsoring the coverage.
 If mail isn't delivered to the street address and the employer has a P.O. box, enter the box number instead of the street address.
 See Statements Furnished to Individuals, earlier, for information on truncating the employer's EIN.
 If the employer is a member of a controlled group, enter information for the specific controlled group member that is the covered employee's employer.
 If the coverage is provided through an association or a Multiple Employer Welfare Arrangement, enter information for the participating employer of the covered employee.
 Don't complete Part II if the coverage is provided through a multiemployer plan.